-After reading Law and graduating from the London School of Economics in 2010, Marina went on to obtain an LLM with Distinction in International Business Law from University College London, where she focused her studies on international investment law and dispute resolution.
+After graduating with a degree in Law from the London School of Economics in 2010, Marina went on to obtain an LLM with Distinction from University College London in 2011, with a focus on public international law and dispute resolution.

-The 2020 UK edition of Legal 500 recognised Marina as a key lawyer in the “Civil Fraud” practice area.
+The 2020 and 2021 editions of Legal 500 UK recognised Marina as a key lawyer in the “Civil Fraud” practice area.
 She is fluent in English, French, Russian, Dutch and Hebrew.
 She also speaks basic Georgian.

 - College of Law, Moorgate

 (L.L.M., with distinction, 2011)